-A few years ago, when a unified system of biometric data was introduced in Russia, remote human biometric data collection and recognition was regarded as the most accurate method to remote verification of an individual.
+A few years ago, remote human biometric data collection and recognition was regarded as the most accurate method to remote verification of an individual.
 Here’s how the process of remote biometric identification is described on one of the sources: “Remote identification is a primary procedure of the bank’s first acquaintance with a client, which is carried out online and involves a collection of certain unique biometric identifiers, including: fingerprints, blood vessels patterns such as the retina of the eyes or finger veins, voice, facial contours and even the heart rate.
 It is essential that: 1) biometric samples are passed by the individual in advance; 2) those samples get stored in a certain database; 3) the bank has access to that database; 4) it is possible to verify (confirm) the material provided by the client with a sample stored in the database.”

 Thus, before using biometrics as a method of identification, the client has to first physically go to the bank or any other organization that uses the biometric system, provide data samples (the most common ones include voice recording, or fingerprints scans), and identification and authentication will become possible only after these samples appear in some digital repository.
 This method is indeed reliable, however in our opinion it is extremely complex at the same time, for both sides of the process.
 Biometric identification is most likely to be used in forensic science and in cross-border control, where not only the citizen has to be identified by their biometrics, but also the other way around – the fact that the biometric data belongs to the relevant citizen has to be confirmed.